stevenheroo/stevenheroo/README.md

 - **Full-Stack Development:** I specialize in both frontend and backend development, creating seamless user experiences while ensuring robust and scalable server-side functionality.

-- **Technologies I Love:** My toolkit includes languages like Java, Typescript, Go and Python.
+- **Technologies I Love:** My toolkit includes languages like Java, Typescript, Go, and Python.
 I'm well-versed in frontend frameworks such as Angular and Vue, and I enjoy working with Springboot, and Nestjs for backend development.

 - **Problem Solver:** I thrive on solving complex problems.
 Whether it's optimizing algorithms, architecting efficient systems, or troubleshooting bugs, I'm always up for a challenge.